Skip to main content

 Who Should Book

-Palomar works leading as a date restaurant or a small-group celebration where you want energy and quality in the same room without committing to a formal tasting menu format.
+Palomar works well as a date restaurant or a small-group celebration where you want energy and quality in the same room without committing to a formal tasting menu format.
 It is the right call for pre-theatre if you are eating before 7 pm and have confirmed your table time against the show.
 Solo diners at the counter get a full-service meal with the kitchen as entertainment.
 Groups of six or more should think carefully about whether the noise level serves their occasion: the room is lively, and that is a feature until it becomes a constraint.

 For London dining at a comparable price point with a different cuisine, Honey and Co offers a quieter Israeli kitchen in Fitzrovia worth knowing about.
 For the city's broader dining picture, our full London restaurants guide covers the range across price tiers.
 If you are planning a wider trip, the London hotels guide, bars guide, and experiences guide give you the full picture.